melhosseiny/tidal/README.md

 - Instead of using a user interface library, I built autocomplete and carousel components and abstracted their inner workings from application components.

+- The `Albums` component uses the slot outlet exposed by `HorizontalScroll` to add its content without `HorizontalScroll` having to know about the structure of an album data item.
+This works by binding the item to the slot element in the child component which makes **slot props** accessible in the parent scope.

-- Application state lives in a Vuex store, but passed down as props to user interface components to avoid coupling them to the application data format.
+- Application state lives in a Vuex store, but passed down using props to user interface components to avoid coupling them to the application data format.

+- Filters such as `duration` are registered globally since they're likely to be used across application components.

 - Album covers are lazy loaded upon scrolling using the Intersection Observer API.
 Since it is not supported in all browsers, I added a polyfill.
 I used a tiny base64 transparent GIF as a placeholder.

       data:image/gif;base64,R0lGODlhqgCqAAAAACH5BAEAAAAALAAAAACqAKoAAAICTAEAOw==

-- The `Albums` component uses the slot outlet exposed by `HorizontalScroll` to add its content without `HorizontalScroll` having to know about the structure of an album data item.
-This works by binding the item to the slot element in the child component which makes **slot props** accessible in the parent scope.
+- I used content placeholders and a pulse animation to indicate progress on asynchronous data operations.

+      @keyframes pulse {
+        0% { opacity: 0.75; }
+        50% { opacity: 1; }
+        100% { opacity: 0.75; }
+      }

+      animation: pulse 1000ms linear infinite forwards;

-- I really, really wanted to include unit tests using [Vue Test Utils](https://vue-test-utils.vuejs.org/) and [Jest](https://jestjs.io/).
+- I really, really wanted to include unit tests using [Vue Test Utils](https://vue-test-utils.vuejs.org/) and [Jest](https://jestjs.io/) or [Storybook](https://storybook.js.org/) visual testing.

 ## Babel config